-Kevin Cottrell is director of Transatlantic Leadership Initiatives at The German Marshall Fund of the United States (GMF), where he leads a team of experts in public diplomacy-oriented activities across the United States and Europe.
-Activities include the flagship Marshall Memorial Fellowship (MMF), Manfred Wörner Seminar (MWS), and Transatlantic Inclusion Leaders Network (TILN).
-Since joining GMF in 2012, Cottrell has led an historic expansion of enrichment programs for GMF’s 3,000 alumni through place-based seminars, travel/study immersions, distance learning, and the creation of GMF’s Alumni Leadership Action Projects Fund.
-Cottrell is also a sought-after advisor on international leadership and public diplomacy strategies.
+Kevin Cottrell is the Guido Goldman director of Transatlantic Leadership Initiatives at The German Marshall Fund of the United States (GMF), where he leads a team of experts in transatlantic leadership development and citizen diplomacy efforts across the United States and Europe.
+Since joining GMF in 2012, Cottrell has led an historic expansion of enrichment and deployment programs for GMF’s 3,000 alumni through place-based seminars, travel/study immersions, distance learning, and the creation of GMF’s micro-grants program, the Alumni Leadership Action Projects Fund (ALAP).
+Cottrell is also a sought-after advisor on international leadership, citizen diplomacy, and subnational diplomacy strategies.

 Prior to GMF Cottrell served as vice president of the Los Angeles Area Chamber of Commerce for business/civic leadership programs.
-Cottrell is a past Marshall Memorial Fellow, U.S. Senator Margaret Chase Smith Fellow, and PROFMEX Fellow at Universidad de las Américas, Mexico City.
-He is a member of the Pacific Council on International Policy and divides his time between California and Washington, D.C.
+Cottrell is a past Marshall Memorial Fellow (2008), U.S. Senator Margaret Chase Smith Fellow, and PROFMEX Fellow at Universidad de las Américas, Mexico City.
+He is a member of the Pacific Council on International Policy and divides his time between California and Washington, DC.